-The Financing Alliance will aim to:
+The Financing Alliance aims to:

-- Provide value-added and long-term capacity to governments in designing and financing community health systems, including by embedding expertise
+Provide value-added and long-term capacity to governments in designing and financing community health systems, including by embedding expertise

-- Serve as a facilitator between the worlds of finance and health in developing countries
+Serve as a facilitator between the worlds of finance and health in developing countries

-- Push the envelope on how to finance community health as part of sustainable integrated health systems.
+Push the envelope on how to finance community health as part of sustainable integrated health systems.

-- Enable true south-to-south learning with only deliberate involvement from external financing experts
+Enable true south-to-south learning with only deliberate involvement from external financing experts

 Why the initial focus on community health?